viktorvan/viktorvan.github.io/_posts/2019-09-05-migrating-activelogin.identity-to-property-based-tests-4.markdown

     } |> Arb.fromGen
 ```

-The 10-digit format actually breaks down for ages > 199 so we will limit our generator to only yield ages in the range [0,199].
-Which shouldn't be too small a range anyway.
-For the month we picn any month from 0 to 11, so the person has not aged a full year in months.
+The 10-digit format actually breaks down for ages > 199[^3] so we will limit our generator to only yield ages in the range [0,199].
+For the months we pick any number of months from 0 to 11, so the person has not aged a full year.
 And in the same way we don't want the person to have aged a full month in days, so we pick any day in the range [0,27] since the shortest month has 28 days.

 We can then write our property test.